Standard Poodle Color Breeding Red and Brown Standard Poodles

 Dark Red Breeders before me knew that dark red had to be sustained and so they cemented the colour.

-All I had to do was the research to find those lines and use them to their advantage.
+All I had to do was the research to find those lines and use them to their advantage in our breeding program.

 Then I followed my knowledge and common sense and not the trendy breedings being done.